Cisco Ds Sfp Fc16g Sw 16 Gbps Fiber Channel Sw

 No, single-mode SFPs are designed to work with single-mode fiber cables and multimode SFPs are designed to work with multimode fiber cables.
 MMF efficiency declines significantly above 25G.
 Conclusion: Multimode is short-distance & cost-efficient.
 It utilizes ultra-low optical attenuation for medium to long transmission.

-• Gabon Fiber Optic Channel
+• Professional Fiber Optic Channel

-Gabon Fiber Optic Channel
+Professional Fiber Optic Channel

 [PDF Version]